Advanced Manufacturing Realiser

 Advanced manufacturing processes and adds value to a wide range of raw materials: textiles, wood, telecommunications, metal, plastics and rubber

 In the Geelong region, as in the rest of Australia, Advanced Manufacturing is undergoing a dramatic shift.
-While it remains one of our largest employers offering 10,409 jobs regionally, the winding back of large local manufacturers like Ford and Alcoa, have resulted in an overall declineof 4.6% of jobs in the sector.
-However new technologies, new global markets, and new advanced manufacturing materials bring dynamic new opportunities.
-The $55 million regional Deakin Centre for Advanced Design in Engineering Training (CADET) is a clear indicator of the future of manufacturing in our region: different but healthy!
+New technologies, new global markets, and new advanced manufacturing materials bring dynamic new opportunities.
+The creative and design aspects of Advanced Manufacturing have grown 20% since 2011.
+At Deakin University the $55 million regional Deakin Centre for Advanced Design in Engineering Training (CADET) and the new Manufutures Hub provide clear indicators of the future of manufacturing in our region: different but healthy!

 The realiser ensures the final manufacturing product meets the customers' requirements and delivers it to its market.